-EL7.
-Word-to-Word Dictionaries Intent: The intent of this accommodation is to provide linguistic support by allowing students to access precise translation of unknown words in a standardized manner.
+EL7 Word-to-Word Dictionaries Note- the intent of this accommodation is to provide linguistic support by allowing students to access precise translation of unknown words in a standardized manner.
 Students who benefit most from this accommodation are students who are able to use a translation dictionary with ease.
-All o • • Dictionaries that do not provide pictures or word definitions.
-These may be paperback or electronic dictionaries.
-No Electronic Translators (S2 or S4) is suggested for this accommodation so that other students not needing this accommodation are not distracted.
+All • • O Dictionaries that do not provide pictures or word definitions.
+These may be paperback or electronic word-to-word dictionaries that do not include pictures.
+No electronic translators such as Google Translate, Open AI GPT-3, or any other Alenhanced or internet-based translators may be utilized.
+(S2 or S4) is suggested for this accommodation so that other students not needing this accommodation are not distracted.
 (T1) Allow extended time to allow proper use of the accommodation.
-EL8.
-Translated Test Forms in (Neutral Latin American) Spanish for test instructions, items and answer choices Paper-based Spanish language test form will have accompanying Spanish language audio files for download via a secure portal.
-Computer-based Spanish language test form will have accompanying Spanish text-to-speech files for download via a secure portal.
-All 3-8 Math and Science Tests 0 X The testing vendor will provide translated paper test forms for grades 3-8 math and grades 5 & 8 science.
-Translated paper test forms will have accompanying (Neutral Latin American) Spanish audio files.
-The testing vendor will provide computer-based (Neutral Latin American) Spanish forms for grades 6-8 math, and grade 8 science.
-Translated computer-based forms will have accompanying Spanish text-to-speech files.
-EL9.
-Translated Test Instructions in (Neutral Latin American) Spanish.
-Only 3-8 ELA Tests • o X The testing vendor will provide (Neutral Latin American) Spanish instructions for grades 3-8 ELA.
-These instructions will be available for download and/or printing from the Measured Progress Help and Support site.
-EL10.
-Oral Language Translations in (Neutral Latin American) Spanish for test instructions, items and answers.
-All 3-8 Math and Science Tests AND Grade 11 Science Test • 0 X Districts may request to use the Spanish audio files with English paper test forms for students who are not literate in Spanish, but would benefit from listening to the Spanish audio files.
+If a word-to-word dictionary is not available for a specific language, districts may devise a list of test vocabulary words with translations into the appropriate language.
+This list must be submitted to SDE for approval at least 30 days before the OSTP testing window opens.
+Translated Test Forms in neutral Latin American Spanish for test instructions, item and answer choices.
+Grades 3-8 Math Grades 5 & 8 Science Grade 11 CCRA: Science & U.S. History Content • 0 X The testing vendor will provide computer- based (Neutral Latin American) Spanish forms for: Grades 3-8 Math Grades 5 &amp; 8 Science Grade 11 CCRA: Science Content &amp; U.S. History Content Translated computer-based forms will have accompanying Spanish text-to- speech capabilities.
+Test Coordinators will need to select the Spanish Form when scheduling tests and ensure the Alejandra Voice Pak is installed (Windows only) ЕГЭ Translated Test Instructions in neutral Latin American Spanish All • O x The testing vendor will provide (Neutral Latin American) Spanish instructions for: Grades 3-8 Math Grades 5 &amp; 8 Science Grade 11 CCRA: Science Content &amp; U.S. History Content These instructions will be available for download and/or printing from Cognia's Oklahoma Help &amp; Support site.